Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 by Pastor Jim Feeney, Ph.D.

 Summary: There is a looseness that seems to have become commonplace and even accepted in 21st-century Christianity in America.
 Again and again I hear of Christians deliberately, willfully sinning and excusing it with statements like, “Well, God understands and He’ll forgive me.”
 Then they knowingly continue practicing the same sins.
 This casual attitude to sin seems to have permeated large segments of Christian thought in America today.
-I want to point out in this message that the bible warns of catastrophic consequences for the practice of ongoing, willful, deliberate sinning after salvation.
+I want to point out in this message that the bible warns of serious consequences for the practice of ongoing, willful, deliberate sinning after salvation.
+If that describes you, I urge you to ponder the Bible's answers to these relevant questions: Is willful sin unforgivable?
+Does God forgive deliberate sin?
+Intentional sin?

 Hebrews 10:26-30